• Share this on:

 Fair trade

-According to the World Economic Forum, 86% of people want significant change to make the world fairer and more sustainable after COVID-19.
 The concept of fair trade supports fair pricing and improved social conditions for producers and their communities.
-Especially in the event that the production of your items is labour intensive, fair-trade certification can give you a competitive advantage.
-This certification often includes aspects of environmental sustainability as well.
+Fair-trade certification can give you a competitive advantage, especially if the production of your items is labour-intensive.
+It often includes aspects of environmental sustainability as well.

-Common fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair for Life.
-For most fair-trade oriented buyers in Europe however, simply complying with WFTO’s fair trade principles is enough.
+Common fair-trade labels for basketry producers are the World Fair Trade Organization (WFTO) Guarantee System and Fair for Life certification.
+For most fair trade-oriented buyers in Europe, however, simply complying with WFTO’s 10 Principles of Fair Trade is enough.

 Tips: